BartVandewoestyne/tips-and-tricks/docker.md

 $ docker images
 ```

-TO delete an image from this list:
+To delete an image from this list:
 ```
 $ docker rmi 2e0a4d16e074
 ```